 a.
-10 points will be given if the project is designed to make single family homes and apartments handicapped accessible where needed, or modernizing single family homes owned by the elderly or rehabilitated rural single family and multi-family housing.
+10 points will be given if the project is designed to make single/multifamily homes and apartments handicapped accessible where needed or rehabilitating single family homes owned by the elderly or rehabilitating rural single family and multifamily housing.

 Construction - 20 points